 We are all committed to excellence and exceeding the expectations of our patients.

 When Should You Seek Emergency Dental Care?

-If you believe you may be facing a dental emergency, but hesitate to contact us for assistance, please give us a call so we can give you the guidance you need.
-It may be important that you seek immediate medical attention, or come into the office as soon as possible.
-We can give you directions in the meantime, and we will always make every effort to see you right away if the situation requires it.
+If you believe you may be facing a dental emergency, please give us a call.
+It may be important that you seek immediate medical attention, or come into the office at your earliest convenience but not necessarily right away.
 The following situations may constitute a dental emergency, but if you still have questions, please call us immediately!

 If you’ve been experiencing toothache and then noticed that the tooth went numb, then it could be a sign that the bacteria have reached the root.
 When bacteria get to the root, they can attack the nerve that leads to the tooth.
 Damage to this nerve then numbs the tooth, suggesting that the infection has moved deeper.
 In other words, your tooth could be in worse shape than you thought.

 If a tooth that’s been aching goes numb, then you need dental attention fast.
 You may have an abscess around the root next to the nerve that requires an emergency root canal.

 A dental abscess typically forms around an infection.
 It is how the body attempts to fight and kill the harmful bacteria in your mouth.
 Abscesses can form close to a cavity or around a section of severely infected gum.
 You can also get them after trauma or an injury.